 Prices decrease the further down the scale you go, which means that buying a colorless diamond will cost you a lot more than buying a light yellow or brown one.
 But do you really need to pay a premium if your heart’s set on a classic icy white diamond?

 In most cases, no. Stones toward the more affordable middle range of the diamond color scale can still look clear and white to the naked eye.
-It depends on what other variables are in play – for instance, the diamond’s shape, cut, carat weight, and the metal color of jewelry setting it’s placed in.
+It depends on what other variables are in play – for instance, the diamond’s shape, cut, carat weight, and the metal color of the jewelry setting it’s placed in.

 This guide will take you through everything you need to know to confidently select the best diamond color grade for your needs and budget.